-- (c) on the instructions of the officer or member who made the application in terms of section 3(1), dispose of the postal article or telegram that was taken into possession in terms of paragraph (a), in such manner as the maintenance of law and order in the Republic or the security or other compelling national interests of the Republic requires, if such officer or member, as the case may be, is of the opinion that the postal article or telegram concerned cannot be returned in terms of paragraph (b) without prejudice to the maintenance of law and order in the Republic, or without prejudice to the security or other compelling national interests of the Republic, as the case may be. - (3) The officer or member who granted the authorization referred to in subsection (1), may authorize such number of members or other persons to assist with the execution of the direction as he or she deems necessary. - (4) A member or other person who executes a direction or assists with the execution of a direction may at any time enter or board any premises, vehicle, vessel or aircraft in order to install, maintain or remove a monitoring device, or to intercept or take into possession a postal article, or to intercept any communication, or to install, maintain or remove a device by means of which any communication can be intercepted, for the purposes of this Act.
+- 5. (1) If a direction has been issued in terms of section 4, any member of the Police Service or a member, excluding a member of a visiting force, as defined in section 1 of 15 the Defence Act, a member of the Agency or the Service or a member of the Directorate, or any other person may execute that direction or assist with the execution of the direction concerned, if the member or person concerned has been authorised by the officer or member who made the application in terms of section 3(1) to execute that direction or to assist with the execution of the direction. - (2) A member or other person who executes a direction or assists with the execution of a direction may take possession of and examine any postal article or telegram to which the direction applies, or, as the case may be, listen in to or make a recording of any communication to which the direction applies. - (3) The officer or member who granted the authorisation referred to in subsection (1), 25 may authorise such number of members or other persons to assist with the execution of the direction as he or she deems necessary. - (4) A member or other person who executes a direction or assists with the execution of a direction may at any time enter or board any premises, vehicle, vessel or aircraft in order to install, maintain or remove a monitoring device, or to intercept or take into 30 possession a postal article, or to intercept any communication, or to install, maintain or remove a device by means of which any communication can be intercepted, for the purposes of this Act.